-The Stevens Math Olympiad is a mathematics competition for students in grades 3-12 that entails solving mathematical and logical problems, as well as demonstrating the joy and excitement of mathematics.
-This year's Olympiad was held on Saturday, May 19, 2018 from 10 a.m. to 12 p.m. on the Stevens Institute of Technology campus in Hoboken, New Jersey.
+The Stevens Math Olympiad is a free mathematics competition for students in grades 3-12 that entails solving mathematical and logical problems, as well as demonstrating the joy and excitement of mathematics.
+This year's Olympiad will be held on Saturday, May 18, 2019 from 10:00 a.m. to 12:30 p.m. on the Stevens Institute of Technology campus in Hoboken, New Jersey.

 - To stimulate enthusiasm and a love for mathematics